jfjallid/processdumper/README.md

 instead of dumping to a file.
 This allows for custom operations such as encrypting the process dump before writing to file or sending over a network socket.
 Currently this program will invert the dump in memory before writing the output to disk.
+Furthermore, in an attempt to avoid crashing the targeted process when performing the dump, the process is first cloned and then dumped.

 ## Usage
     .\pdump.exe -h